wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-faq.md

 No. In fact, your tenants do not need access to the ASR portal.
 Only the service provider administrator performs actions on the ASR portal in Azure.

 ### Will my tenants receive a bill from Azure?
-No. Microsoft Azure's billing relationship remains directly with the service provider.
+No. Windows Azure's billing relationship remains directly with the service provider.
 Service providers are responsible for generating specific bills for their tenants.

 ### Will my tenants application data ever go to Azure?
 When using a service provider-owned site for DR, application data never goes to Azure.
 Data is encrypted and replicated directly between the service provider sites.